 • the components are of a class or kind determined by the government not to be mined, produced, or manufactured in the United States in “sufficient and reasonably available commercial quantities of a satisfactory quality.”
 See 48 C.F.R. §25.003 (“Components of foreign origin of the same class or kind for which nonavailability determinations have been made are treated as domestic.”); Octagon Process, Inc., B-186850 (Dec.
 22, 1976).

 How Do you Determine the Cost of Components Under the Buy American Act?
-Our Buy American Act defense attorneys tend to suggest that the costs of components are generally determined based on certain costs that you incur as a government contractor when purchasing or manufacturing the components.
+Our Buy American Act defense attorneys and False Claims Act lawyers tend to suggest that the costs of components are generally determined based on certain costs that you incur as a government contractor when purchasing or manufacturing the components.

 • or components manufactured by the contractor, the cost of components includes all costs associated with the manufacture of the component (including transportation, as discussed above), and allocable overhead costs, but excluding profits and any costs associated with the manufacture of the end product.